YunoHost/ynh-dev/README.md

 Yunohost can be developed on using a combination of the following technologies:

 - Git (any version is sufficient)
-- LXD (>= 2.x) (though only tested with 3.x for now)
+- Incus

 Because LXC are containers, they are typically lightweight and quick to start and stop.
 But you may find the initial setup complex (in particular network configuration).
-LXD makes managing an LXC ecosystem much simpler.
+Incus makes managing an LXC ecosystem much simpler.

 This local development path allows to work without an internet connection, but be aware that it will *not* allow you to easily test your email stack